When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Do Free VPNs Provide Unlimited Bandwidth?

-No, free VPNs don’t provide unlimited bandwidth.
+No, most free VPNs don’t provide unlimited bandwidth.
 On the contrary, they typically have low daily data caps that can dip to 300MB, which isn’t enough to do much of anything.
 Some free VPN providers offer higher daily bandwidth limits (up to 10GB), but they are few and far between.
+Here's a brief overview:

-Providing unlimited bandwidth is a tough feat for free VPNs because they don’t have the resources to support it.
-They’d need recurring income aside from what they make on their paid plans.
+Providing unlimited bandwidth is a tough feat for free VPNs because they lack the resources to support it.
+They’d need recurring income in addition to what they make on their paid plans.
 In the long run, providing free unlimited bandwidth is unsustainable.

 Are There Any Free VPNs That You Should Definitely Avoid?

-The majority of free VPNs aren't safe to use - and we recommend avoiding them.
-However, there are certain free VPNs that come with a very problematic nature, affecting your online privacy and security.
+The majority of free providers aren't safe to use, and we recommend avoiding them.
+However, some of them are very problematic, affecting your online privacy and security.

-With that said, we've wanted to draw your attention to several free VPNs, which we believe should be avoided at all costs.
-Take a look at the table found below.
+That said, we wanted to draw your attention to several VPN providers, which we believe should be avoided at all costs.
+Take a look at the table below.

 Free VPNs You Should Avoid